ronaldo0010/Mitigating-SYN-Flood/README.md

 [Geo, 2021]

-## P4 SYN-Flood attack Mitigation Stragtegies
+## P4 SYN-Flood attack Mitigation Strategies
 The concept of a SYN-Proxy is based on the idea of intercepting potentially harmful traffic before it reaches the server.
 In addition, installing a dedicated SYN-Proxy allows the server to save resources by not handling attack mitigations itself.